 Man charged with sending white powder to dating website CEO

-BOSTON (AP) — A Massachusetts man has been charged with sending threatening letters and white powder to the CEO of a dating website that had banned him.
+BOSTON (AP) — A Massachusetts man charged with sending threatening letters and white powder to the CEO of a dating website that had banned him has been sentenced to two years’ probation.

 Prosecutors say the powder and substances found on subsequent threatening letters turned out to be nonhazardous.